alecjacobson/FAST/README.md

 #### Mac OS X ####

     open skinning.xcodeproj

+You'll probably have to adjust the header search paths and library locations.
+Then you should be able to:

     Build and Run

 #### Windows ####
 Completely possible.
 Not supported.
+Try your luck with the VS project.

 ## Usage ##
-To run the program issue
+To run the command line program issue

     ./skinning ogre/